eskapandr/DataLearn/DE-101/Module02/README.md

 ## 1. Installing the database and SQL-client.
 Connecting to the database

 Our first task in this module was to install the database (PostgreSQL) and the SQL client (Dbeaver).
-I have sucсessfuly installed them and ran them on my local machine (Windows 10).
+I have sucсessfuly installed them on my local machine (Windows 10).

 ## 2. Loading data into the database.
 Creating SQL tables from Excel spreadsheets